 - A nutritious diet including raw bones (NEVER cooked) - ask your veterinarian about the best type.

-- Chew treats
+- Chew treats such as rawhide "bones"

 - Regular brushing at home